Configure a BigQuery Data Connection for a Hybrid Clean Room

 Select the credentials created in the previous procedure from the list.

-If you selected the "Google Cloud BigQuery" data connection type, complete the following fields:
+If you selected the "Google Cloud BigQuery" data connection type, complete the following fields in the Set up Data Connection section:

 Category: Enter a category of your choice.